aws/serverless-application-model/docs/safe_lambda_deployments.rst

    SAM template belongs to its own Deployment Group.
 -  Adds ``UpdatePolicy`` on ``AWS::Lambda::Alias`` resource that is connected to the function's Deployment Group resource.
 -  One ``AWS::IAM::Role`` called "CodeDeployServiceRole".

 CodeDeploy assumes that there are no dependencies between Deployment Groups and hence will deploy them in parallel.
 Since every Lambda function is to its own CodeDeploy DeploymentGroup, they will be deployed in parallel.
-The CodeDeploy service will assume the new CodeDeployServiceRole to Invoke any Pre/Post hook functions and perform the traffic shifting and Alias updates. ``Note``, the CodeDeployServiceRole only allows InvokeFunction on functions with names prefixed with  "CodeDeploy_".
+The CodeDeploy service will assume the new CodeDeployServiceRole to Invoke any Pre/Post hook functions and perform the traffic shifting and Alias updates.

+  NOTE: The CodeDeployServiceRole only allows InvokeFunction on functions with names prefixed with  "CodeDeploy_".
 For example,  you should name your Hook functions as such: "CodeDeploy_PreTrafficHook".

 .. _Globals: globals.rst